EricZinda/docsproto/devhowto/devhowtoMRS.md

 More information on `INDEX` is described in the section on [sentence force](devhowtoSentenceForce).

-The [next section](devhowtoWellFormedTree) walks through the rules of creating "well-formed MRS trees", and is the last big chunk of conceptual background needed before we start building the system.
+The [next topic](devhowtoWellFormedTree) walks through the rules of creating "well-formed MRS trees", and is the last big chunk of conceptual background needed before we start building the system.